Faculty + Staff

 Ahu

-Ahu Yolac is a game studies researcher, game designer, and gamer.
+Ahu Yolaç, Ph.D. is a multidisciplinary designer, game studies researcher, game designer, and gamer.
 She looks at video games as multidisciplinary spaces and she explores ways to create opportunities for collaboration in and through games among multiple disciplines, players, designers, and game enthusiasts.
 As a gamer herself, she plays board games, tabletop RPG games, and video games.
-She is also a very successful moon druid in her D&D campaign.

-Ahu is interested in informal learning outcomes, such as thinking ways and strategies that are a result of and encouraged through gameplay.
-She explores game design approaches and practices that focus on encouraging intentionality and criticality for both players and designers.
-Her current research focuses on critical and transdisciplinary learning experiences in and through video games.
+Ahu explores design approaches and practices that focus on encouraging intentionality and criticality for both users and designers.
+She is also interested in informal learning outcomes, such as thinking ways and strategies that are a result of and encouraged through gameplay.
+Her current research focuses on systems thinking, multidisciplinary design education, game design education, critical and transdisciplinary learning experiences in and through video games.

 LTU